RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

 * When the user visits your Jekyll site, `_site/search_data.json` (the generated JSON file) gets downloaded in the background, along with the HTML, CSS, image, and other files that the user sees while viewing the site.
 The generated JSON file remains on the user's machine, stored by the browser.

-* When the user makes a search request, the `lunr.js` executable in the browser seaches the local copy of the generated JSON file.
-There's no need to request the file from the server because the browser already downloaded it in the background.
+* When the user makes a search request, the `lunr.js` executable in the browser searches the local copy of the generated JSON file, the one that was downloaded in the background.
 Searches are fast because `lunr.js` only looks at one local file.

 Now, the details.